 In this example, we encounter two aspects that make it slightly different from a Tambara-Yamagami category.
-First, $\End(H)\cong\bb H$.
-The second observation is that $H\otimes H$ has four copies of every invertible object. \end{example}
+Firstly, $\End(H)\cong\bb H$.
+Secondly, $H\otimes H$ has four copies of every invertible object. \end{example}

 The above examples have a striking similarity to Tambara-Yamagami categories, and they appear to differ from a Tambara-Yamagami fusion ring $\TY(A)$ in a predictable way.
-In the next sections we pursue the study of fusion categories and fusion rings similar to the ones described in the examples above.
+In the next sections, we pursue the study of fusion rings and fusion categories similar to the ones described in the examples above.

-The results of our article achieve this classification over $\mathbb R$, and demonstrate that these non-split versions of Tambara-Yamagami categories are indeed very common.
+The results of our article achieve this classification over $\mathbb R$ and demonstrate that these non-split versions of Tambara-Yamagami categories are indeed very common.